Javiera-L/white_star_line/README.md

 * `loc_array.txt`: Map of icebergs locations as a text file.
 The location of each iceberg is represented using its unique iceberg identifier number.

 ## Code execution and output
+Install the repository files to your computer.
+Open up Terminal and navigate into the project folder.
+The program can now be run as follows.

+Example:
+`python whitestarMain.py radar2.txt lidar2.txt`

+Here, the command line arguments are the radar and lidar data files respectively.
+They **must** be inputed in this order.
+The user can choose other radar and lidar files of their preference as long as they stick to the same units used in my files (see [Repository Contents] (#repository-contents))

 ## Further improvements
 * Could display the information of each iceberg (mass, volume, towability) on the map, instead of printing it on the console.